notyaffi/fz-subghz-jammer/README.md

 ## Requires any external CC1101
-Most of them are compatible with the `cc1101_ext` driver

-_Attach external CC1101 to the GPIO **before** starting the app_
+Most of them are compatible with the `cc1101_ext` driver _Attach external CC1101 to the GPIO **before** starting the app_ Internal Flipper Zero Sub-GHz radio is not supported due to possible damage

 </div>

----

-## ⤷ Compatibility ˎˊ˗
-- Designed for Momentum Firmware.
-- The internal Flipper Zero Sub-GHz radio is not supported due to possible damage.

 ---